If you follow the ERA system you can’t go wrong, it just works!

 “The best thing is, once you complete training, you still have the full backing and support of the Academy and the support team.
 Not to mention the entire ERA network.
 I would say I actually get most of the information and assistance that I need out of the network!
 We all work together because we understand that collectively, we’re incredibly powerful and if each of us succeed, then we all benefit.

-When you join ERA, you join a network of over 150 consultants, each an expert in their own field.
+When you join ERA, you join a network of consultants, each an expert in their own field.
 Access to this combined knowledge ensures that your business isn’t confined to one or two cost centres or even your own area of specialism.
 Our franchise partners work together to maximise opportunities for collaboration, expansion and guidance.

 “To be honest that was the main reason that I joined, because of the people that I spoke to during my due diligence.
 I was inspired, encouraged and spurred on by them.
 These were the type of people I wanted to work with and in the end, the type of business owner I wanted to be!”